When it comes to event planning, the talent you choose to represent you is your secret weapon.

 4. Technical Instructions

-If you’re including technological aspects in your event, such as mobile apps, QR codes or even card readers, you’ll need to cover their operational instructions with your team.
+If you’re including technological aspects in your event, such as mobile apps, QR codes, or card readers, you’ll need to provide your team with the operational instructions.

 5. Uniform Requirements

 Ensuring your talent looks cohesive in their appearance boosts your brand awareness and allows attendees to see at a glance who represents you.
-Be specific when providing appearance and uniform requirements, including your rules around tattoos, piercings, etc.
+Be specific when providing appearance and uniform requirements, including your policies on tattoos, piercings, and related items.

 6. Health and Safety